iProgramMC/ClassiCube/readme.md

 - Internet dependencies
 - Support for certain platforms (Windows and Linux support will be kept)

+I do realize there's ways to disable this stuff, but I'd rather not.

 # Original readme's contents:

 ClassiCube is a custom Minecraft Classic compatible client written in C from scratch.<br>